 I'll tell you exactly why this bad content exists....

 It's the same mindset applied to content as is applied to using phone-based lead gen by people that don't have a high opinion of it.
 It's the same lack of consideration as telling the person that calls to introduce themselves and the next question is "are you the decision maker?"
-It is being unaware of the negative impact bad content (and ball calls) actually inflict on progressing relationships with prospects.
+It is being unaware of the negative impact bad content (and bad calls) actually inflict on progressing relationships with prospects.

 It's the same mindset applied to content as is applied to using phone-based lead gen by people that don't have a high opinion of it.